 Tracking hyperparameter optimization jobs with Neptune#

-When running an HPO job, you can use Neptune to track the metadata from the study as well as each trial.
+When optimizing or tuning hyperparameters, you can use Neptune to track the metadata from the study as well as each trial.

 In this guide, we'll show you how to configure Neptune for your HPO job in two ways: